konrad-jamrozik/droidmate/DEVELOPING.md

 # Technical documentation

-Please refer to `repo/RUNNING.md` to understand how to use DroidMate API.
+If you want to understand how to use DroidMate API, please refer to `repo/RUNNING.md`.

 The entry class of DroidMate is `DroidmateFrontend` and so it is recommended to start code base exploration from this class.
-You can find it in
+You can find it in:

 `repo/dev/droidmate/projects/core/src/main/groovy/org/droidmate/frontend/DroidmateFrontend.groovy`